 A NEW BEGINING

-General Managers, Peter and Bb Hall, have a wealth of experience having previously run a country house hotel in Northamptonshire for over 20 years.
-With ambitions to become the best hotel in North England, the new ownership team are guiding Farlam Hall through a process of evolution, keeping it grounded in its sense of history and tradition, while establishing the very best of 21st century standards of accommodation and care..
+Resident Manager, Max Winder, has a wealth of experience within the hospitality industry.
+The hotel has undergone a complete refurbishment and has ambitions to become the best hotel in North England.
+The new ownership and management team are guiding Farlam Hall through a process of evolution, keeping it grounded in its sense of history and tradition, while establishing the very best of 21st century standards of accommodation and care.